TOSSI-Foundation/oai-nwdaf-ts/README.md

 done
 ```

-**Remove path impairment** — always run this after any test that shaped an interface.
+**Remove path impairment.** Always run this after any test that shaped an interface.

 ```bash
 make unsteer
 ```

-**Reset the UEs** — recreates all UE containers, restarts the UPF, SMF and PCF, and
+**Reset the UEs.** This recreates all UE containers, restarts the UPF, SMF and PCF, and
 rewrites the PCF policy.
 Existing sessions are destroyed; the core stays up.
 Use this
 between test runs, and wait until both paths report `0 bps` first, or decisions are
 made on stale data.